danbeck/physalis-tutorials/_cms/hit-the-mole.md

  <img alt="How the helloworld app looks like in the browser" src="http://physalis-cms.s3.amazonaws.com/images/hit-the-mole/MoleIn3D.png")">

-The background image holds the background picture (the turf and the sky).
+Like shown in the picture above, the background layer is at the bottom of the pile.
+It holds a picture containing the turf and the sky.
 The mole holes are made of two images: the background (which is black) and the foreground, so that the mole can appear in between.
 Finally, when the mole was hit by the player, stars are shown on top.

+The layers
-We begin with the following HTML, which will form the ground structure of our game:
+The layers described above corre out game with the  the following HTML, which will form the ground structure of our game:

 ```html
 <!DOCTYPE html>